We are thrilled that you are considering joining the Lehigh family! We welcome you to learn more about our institution and process of applying.

 We realize international students may not have the opportunity to visit Lehigh's campus in person, so we encourage you to check out our virtual tour for a “walking tour” of campus that follows the Admissions’ tour route.
 And please explore our Youtube channel, Twitter, Instagram, Facebook and Tumblr accounts to learn more about Lehigh and determine if we are the right fit for you.

-To connect directly with a current international student at Lehigh, reach out to our LU Diplomats.
+To connect directly with a current international student at Lehigh, request a Skype interview with a LU Diplomat.
 You're likely to find a LU Diplomat who shares your home country, intended major or area of interest.
-Make a connection and learn more about Lehigh firsthand.

 Applying to Lehigh as an International